briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 1. Confirm you have internet access.
 1. Enable NTP for the system clock.

-[^1]: You may be thinking that the Linux console previously had scrollback capabilities by itself.
+[^console]: You may be thinking that the Linux console previously had scrollback capabilities by itself.
 Don't worry, you're not crazy.
 [It was removed somewhat recently due to bit rot of the code](https://www.phoronix.com/scan.php?page=news_item&px=Linux-5.9-Drops-Soft-Scrollback).
 Actually, it's possible by the time you are reading this, it was restored back already in which case maybe `tmux` will be less useful.
 [`terminus-font`]: https://archlinux.org/packages/community/any/terminus-font/

 ### Disk Partitioning